JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 Lazarus - restoration of life

+Context: Jesus raised Lazarus from the dead after he had been in the tomb for four days.

 - ΔOS(Lazarus) = +1.00 (Restoration from death)
 - VSA(Lazarus) = 0.58
 - Tc = 0.30 (Remaining natural lifespan)